AjayrajSingh/topaz/examples/test/driver_example_mod/README.md

 mod), run the following:

 ```
-$ fx set x64 --packages topaz/packages/all \
+$ fx set [x64|arm64] --available topaz/bundles/buildbot
-    --packages topaz/packages/examples/tests
 ```

-This will include the package with the topaz build when you run
+This will include the package and its dependencies with the topaz build when you run

 ```
 $ fx full-build